sderungs99/gatsby-netlify-cms/src/pages/blog/2019-01-12-retrospective-on-my-year-of-2018.md

 ## 1. "Just us" time

-Looking after the baby was challenging, and has unfortunately also impacted the time my wife and I were able to spend focus on us.
+Looking after the baby was challenging, and has unfortunately also impacted the time my wife and I were able to focus on us.
 A dinner, or even just sitting together for a while and talk (about something else but children), was almost not possible.

 ## 2. Wanting to do too many things

-Have you ever been in the situation when you open Netflix, because you have some time to watch a show, and there are so many shows you want to watch, that you become frustrated and end up not watching anything at all, and instead just go to bed?
+Have you ever been in the situation where you open Netflix, because you have some time to watch a show, and there are so many shows you want to watch, that you become frustrated and end up not watching anything at all, and instead just go to bed?
 I experienced this all the time.
 And not only while watching Netflix, but in almost any situation where I had some me time.

 ## 3. Body transformation